webdriverio/webdriverio/packages/wdio-appium-service/README.md

 Map of arguments for the Appium server, passed directly to `appium`.

 See [the documentation](http://appium.io/docs/en/writing-running-appium/server-args/index.html) for possible arguments.
-The arguments should be supplied in lower camel case, so `--pre-launch true` becomes `preLaunch: true`.
+The arguments should be supplied in lower camel case, so `--pre-launch true` becomes `preLaunch: true` or passed as an array.

-Type: `Object`
+Type: `Object` or `Array`

 Default: `{}`